Low$_2$ computably enumerable sets have hyperhypersimple supersets

-As above, we will make use of a true-stage enumeration of~$A$ with respect to the function $f(s)=s^2$.
+As above, we will make use of a true-stage enumeration $(\tilde A_r)$ of~$A$ with respect to the function $f(r)=r^2$.
+We will use the same mechanism as above to slow down this enumeration to an enumeration $(A_s)$ defined during the construction, again letting $n(s)=r$ when $A_s = \tilde A_r$.
+As in the previous construction, if we move or enumerate balls, or perform any other action, at a stage~$s$, then will set $A_{s+1}=A_s$ (by setting $n(s+1)=n(s)$).
+When no other action is taken at stage~$s$, we will declare~$s$ to be a new balls stage, and set $n(s+1)=n(s)+1$.

 As in the very first part of the proof of \cref{lem:maximal:main_true_path_lemma}, this ensures that infinitely often, the \emph{root} of the tree receives large collections of balls which are all outside~$A$.

 However, unlike the previous construction, there will be an element of delay to ball movement.
 In order to ensure that both $\Y{\alpha,\rho\conc 0}$ and $\Y{\alpha,\rho\conc 1}$ receive many balls outside~$A$, a child of a splitting node~$\alpha$ will hold on to many balls in $\Y{\alpha,\rho}$ until it receives confirmation from $\emptyset'$ that these balls are indeed outside~$A$.
-(Infinitely often, this confirmation will be incorrect, but infinitely often it will be correct, and this will be sufficient for our purposes.)
-The stages at which such confirmation is receieved do not need to line up with the $A$-true stages.
-So we will not be able to directly prove \cref{lem:maximal:main_true_path_lemma} for our construction.
+(Infinitely often, this confirmation will be incorrect, but infinitely often it will be correct, and this will be sufficient for our purposes; we will see that what is important, is that each \emph{individual attempt} at certification makes only finitely many mistakes.)
+The stages at which such confirmation is received do not need to line up with the $A$-true stages.
+So we will not be able to directly prove \cref{lem:maximal:main_true_path_lemma} for the current construction.
 Rather, instead of looking for ``completely true'' \emph{stages}, at which every ball on the machine is correct, we will simply ensure that we get more and more true \emph{balls}.
-A number $x\in \outside{A}_s$ is \emph{$A$-true} at stage~$s$ if